Tulle bi telli: History

 In Egypt bobbinet machines started being imported from Europe in the 1840s and in the 1870s the first evidence of tulle-bi-telli appeared.
 Tulle-bi-telli shawls were at first a Coptic specialty.
 Telli fabric may have been introduced to the West on a large scale during the Columbian Exposition, where a faux Cairo street was set up.
 The first photo of a Westerner wearing it cannot date later than 1908, and she likely attended the event.
 Early in tulle-bi-telli's introduction to Europeans, they called it spangled mosquito netting, and it was bought to hang over hats for that very purpose.
 The Western adoption of telli work was exclusively of tulle bi telli, with deviation from tradition starting early on as garments with white ground fabric quickly appeared.
 It was especially popular with film costumes due to the glimmer of the metal, and the figure hugging potential of the tulle.
 While the Western film industry became infatuated with tulle bi telli, so did the Egyptian film industry.
 The tulle bi telli dresses of Egyptian dancers, especially on film, were either made from shawls, or were reproductions of traditional dresses.
-However, the telli of the latter was not certainly not silver as that would be expensive, and there were no facings on the dresses as they were not worn with under dresses, and the facings would be very obvious.
+However, the telli of the latter was certainly not silver as that would be expensive, and there were no facings on the dresses as they were not worn with under dresses, and the facings would be very obvious.
 Most dancers dresses today are made from shawls.

 Before the popularization of electroplating, which made copper strips plated with more expensive metals available, telli and garments featuring it would have been more luxurious items, not easily afforded by poorer women.
 The decreased cost of making telli strips also made telli embroidery less profitable.
 The popularization of tulle bi telli over telli work done on solid weave fabric made it easier to produce, as the grid made for easy patterning and decreased the difficulty of managing the telli strips during production.
 This led to a decline in professional embroiderers who used solid weave fabrics, as well as contributing to the decline of traditional telli dress making in Egypt.
 Instead, telli embroidery shifted to a product made for export.
 Simultaneously, embroiderers of tulle bi telli felt free to break tradition and exercise personal creativity in making patterns.